HOW OLD IS MY PIANO OR ORGAN?

 IS MY ANTIQUE INSTRUMENT WORTH THE INVESTMENT OF RESTORATION?

-“It seems as if there are 2 basic mindsets in the piano industry: Those who love antique pianos, and those who think they are junk.
-It is a much divided world of opinions, and it is rare that we encounter those who seem to take much of a middle ground on the subject.”
+“It seems as if there are two basic mindsets in the piano industry: Those who value their heirloom pianos, and those who think they are junk.
+It is rare that we encounter those who take much middle-ground on the subject.

 Being a professional pianist is what got me so involved with piano restoration and preservation.
 I approach these vintage instruments from a pianist’s point of view first, and from a technical point of view second.
 I have personally sat down and played Beethoven piano sonatas on a restored pre-Civil War square grand piano.
 I got chills down my back because of the experience, knowing I was hearing the music the way Beethoven’s audience heard it firsthand.
-I have played Chopin and Schumann on restored turn-of-the-century uprights and grands, from which the power and warmth was incredibly moving.
-I suspect that many new piano dealers have not had the privilege of that experience.
-To me, the thrill was totally lost, almost sterile, sitting down to a new Yamaha.
-I admit that this is my own opinion as a pianist, and those who disagree are entitled to say so.
+I have played Chopin and Schumann on restored 19th Century upright and grand pianos, the same instruments these masters would have played, and the power and warmth was incredibly moving.
+I suspect that many new piano dealers have not had the privilege of that experience, hence their prejudice against restoration and preservation.
+To me, many newer instruments don’t have the “soul” of these heirloom instruments, and they seem almost lifeless and sterile by comparison.

-The fact is that the market has historically supported antique piano restoration and preservation, and seems to be a fast-growing trend.
-We have experienced this firsthand, as have many of our colleagues around the country.
-As restoration costs steadily increase, values of these antique instruments are steadily increasing as well.
-How can an instrument that cost hundreds of dollars a century ago (the cost of a house!), not to mention that the instrument has survived 100 years and is still functional and in one piece, be the equivalent of a useless, worthless piece of furniture today?
-While respecting the differing opinions of others, those who prefer new pianos over restoration are simply not our customers, just as those who are passionate about having an antique instrument restored are not likely to go out and buy a new piano.
-People who love and appreciate antique and historical instruments are the people who create the very real market for these instruments.
-People who do not share this love and appreciation will tell you the market isn’t there, and although we see it quite differently, we choose to respect their opinions.”
+While respecting differing opinions, those who prefer new pianos over restoration are simply not our customers, just as those who are passionate about having an antique instrument restored are not likely to go out and buy a new piano.
+People who love and appreciate their heirloom instruments are the people who create the very real market for these instruments.
+People who do not share this love and appreciation will tell you the market doesn’t exist, but our extensive clientele proves otherwise.”

 -Michael Stinnett, Founder